Trans Mountain pipeline

 The Trans Mountain Pipeline System, or simply the Trans Mountain Pipeline (TMPL), is a multiple product pipeline system which carries crude and refined products from Edmonton, Alberta, to the coast of British Columbia, Canada.

 The corporation was created in 1951, construction began in 1952, and operations commenced in 1953.
 It is the only pipeline to run between these two areas.
 The construction of a second pipeline between Hinton, Alberta, and Hargreaves, British Columbia, running adjacent to the existing line, was completed in 2008.
 In 2013, a project to loop the existing Trans Mountain pipelinethe Trans Mountain Expansion Projectwas proposed to the Canadian National Energy Board.
-The project was 98% complete, as of 23 January 2024, and began operations on 1 May 2024.
+The project was 98% complete as of 23 January 2024, and the expanded pipeline began operations on 1 May 2024.
 The expansion, which runs roughly parallel to the existing pipeline, increased capacity from 300,000 to 890,000 oilbbl/d, at a cost of C$53 billion.

 The Trans Mountain Expansion Project was controversial due to its potential environmental impact.
 It faced legal challenges, as well as challenges from environmentalists and First Nations groups on the grounds of inadequate consultation of the pipeline route passing through unceded indigenous land.
 A Supreme Court decision on July 2, 2020, that rejected the appeals made by First Nations and environmental groups, "[brought] an end to the years-long legal challenge".

 On August 31, 2018, the Government of Canada purchased the pipeline for $4.7 billion from Kinder Morgan through the creation of the Trans Mountain Corporation (TMC), in order to "keep the project alive".
 TMC is a Crown corporation, a subsidiary of the Canada Development Investment Corporation (CDEV).
 Until the purchase by CDEV, the Trans Mountain Pipeline was owned by the Houston–based pipeline operator's Canadian division.